ggear/asystem_archive/README.md

 # Deploy

-To deploy the latest release:
+To deploy the latest release to production:

 ```bash
 ./bootstrap.sh deploy